-New and improved public spaces, and walking and cycling routes will be delivered in conjunction with Metro and redevelopment opportunities in the centre, making the place a more attractive place to
+New and improved public spaces and walking and cycling routes will be delivered in conjunction with Metro and redevelopment opportunities in the centre, making the place a more attractive place to visit.
+This could include exploring opportunities for road space to be given over to other uses such as public realm, cycle storage and green infrastructure.
+Bordesley Park AAP provides further details of the proposed improvements.

-- A range of new uses, including residential and a much improved environment will increase activity and create a more vibrant centre offer. - The emerging Bordesley Park Area Action Plan already identifies a number of areas within and adjacent to the centre that have the potential for redevelopment to deliver new mixed uses and housing.
-This includes sites that are currently vacant or in poor condition. - The introduction of Metro creates significant additional opportunities to provide new retail, services, businesses, leisure, community and education uses as well as higher density and family housing on under-used land occupying much of the northern side of Bordesley Green within the local centre.
+- A range of new uses, including residential and a much improved environment will increase activity and create a more vibrant centre offer. - There is potential to enhance the role Henry Barber Park plays as a focus for the local community, with improved open space, sports facilities and entrances.
+Other smaller parks adjoining the centre also have the potential for improvement. - The Bordesley Park Area Action Plan already identifies a number of areas within and adjacent to the centre that have the potential for redevelopment to deliver new mixed uses and housing.
+These include sites that are currently vacant or in poor condition. - The introduction of Metro creates significant additional opportunities to provide new retail, services, businesses, leisure, community and education uses as well as higher density and family housing on under-used land occupying much of the northern side of Bordesley Green centre.
 This includes the opportunity to extend the site of Bordesley Green Girls' School and Sixth Form.

-- The introduction of Metro will address congestion issues which will provide benefits for other road users including bus services. - Metro will improve connectivity across East Birmingham, giving Bordesley Green better access to the City Centre, Birmingham International Airport, the National Exhibition Centre, the HS2 Interchange, as well as destinations inbetween. - There will also be opportunities for improved local bus services and links to Adderley Park rail station, whilst redevelopment of the centre will include good quality walking and cycling routes and highway improvements.
+- The introduction of Metro will address congestion issues which will provide benefits for other road users, including bus services. - Metro will improve connectivity across East Birmingham, giving Bordesley Green better access to the city centre, Birmingham Airport, the National Exhibition Centre and the HS2 Interchange, as well as destinations inbetween.

+• There will also be opportunities for improved local bus services and links to Adderley Park rail station, whilst redevelopment of the centre will include good quality walking and cycling routes, strengthening links to public transport and highway improvements.
+These improvements will provide better links to the Wheels employment site providing local job opportunities.

 - In places, the environment of the local centre is poor with a number of underused properties and premises, especially to the north of Bordesley Green.
-The arrival of Metro offers scope to create a more distinctive urban character of attractive streets and public spaces enclosed by good quality new buildings to complement the Victorian terraced buildings along the southern side of Bordesley Green. - Existing buildings that are local landmarks should be retained within an improved setting, including the imposing former police station and fire station. - New residential development will include a range of housing types to meet local needs and support the vitality of the centre.
-This will include larger family units of which there currently is a limited supply within the area. - New public space will be created along Bordesley Green at Five Ways junction and the open space at Denbigh Street will be re-shaped to create a more welcoming and usable space.
+The arrival of Metro offers scope to create a greener and more distinctive urban character of attractive streets and public spaces enclosed by good quality new buildings to complement the Victorian terraced buildings along the southern side of Bordesley Green. - Existing buildings that are local landmarks should be retained within an improved setting, including the imposing former police station and fire station. - New residential development will include a range of housing types to meet local needs and support the vitality of the centre.
+This will include larger family units of which there is currently a limited supply within the area. - New public space will be created along Bordesley Green at Five Ways junction and the open space at Denbigh Street will be re-shaped to create a more welcoming and usable space.
+This new public space will provide the potential for a high quality scheme that incorporates features such as green walls, planting and integrated sustainable drainage systems.
+There is also potential to link this new public space with Henry Barber Park to provide a corridor of green features, transforming the character of the centre and improving biodiversity.

-Proposed/upgraded public space Development opportunity Improved pedestrian and cycling link Landmark existing/proposed

-=M= Future Metro/Metro station
+Proposed/upgraded public space Development opportunity Improved pedestrian and cycling link Streetscape/public realm improvement Landmark existing/proposed Future Metro/Metro station

-- Bordesley Green Girl's School and Sixth Form
+- 1 Bordesley Green Girls' School and Sixth Form

 - 2 Five Ways junction public space

-- 3 Former police station
+- (3) Former police station

 - Former fire station

-- 5 Asda supermarket
+- Asda supermarket

 - 6 Lidl supermarket

 - Mixed use regeneration

 - 8 Denbigh Street open space improvements